SAVE OUR WATER

 California is now experiencing a serious drought.
 We can't afford to waste any water.

 Conserving water is easier than you might think!
 Making small adjustments can have a big impact.
-Visit Water Use it Wisely to find nearly 200 water-saving tips for indoors, outdoors, at the office, and even some ideas to get your kids involved!
+Visit Save Our Water to find water-saving tips for around the house, around the yard, and even some ideas on how to save our trees in California!

 - No water shall be allowed to run off landscaped areas or supersaturate these areas.

-- Restaurants, cafes, cafeterias or other public places were food is sold shall serve water to customers only upon request.
+- Restaurants or other public places where food is served shall only serve water to their customers upon request.

 GET MORE INFORMATION: